Away in a manger: legal disclaimer

 "The little Lord Jesus laid down his sweet head"

 PBC understands that the correct sleep position of newborn babies is vital to their safety.
 Nothing in this carol should be taken to imply that newborns should be left to adopt their own sleep position.
-In addition, PBC totally affirms that childbirth is messy, bloody and (frankly) pretty icky.
-This carol should not be taken to imply that Jesus sprung from the womb freshly laundered.

 "The stars in the night sky looked down where he lay"